ygcahyono/dsbase/README.md

-**DSBASE** is an package that hopefully keep on developed to help the day to day work of Data Scientist

-in Grab Indonesia.
-This base usage of this package is to pull the data from our Presto database using pydatagateway to become Pandas DataFrame.
+**DSBASE** a package will keep be developed to help day to day work as a data servant to gather insight as fast and effective as possive.
+This package projected will be having some Statistical method for problem solving, connector to the database, create and process report on Google Drive, and many FUN project related Data Analytics / Science day to day aspects hopefully will be developed in this package.

 ## Installation.